vtex-sites/base.store/README.md

   A starter powered by FastStore and Gatsby
 </h1>

-Kickoff your store with this boilerplate.
+aKickoff your store with this boilerplate.
 This starter ships with the main FastStore configuration files you might need to get up and running blazing fast with the blazing-fast store for React.

 ## ⚠️ Before you start